Amsterdam/signals/docs/application-design.md

 ## External integrations: CSV exports
 For backups to the datawarehouse SIA exports a CSV dump of the core datamodel to an object store.
 There they can be picked up by other municipal users with the correct credentials.
-The implentation of this CSV dump functionality is part of the core SIA application.
+The implementation of this CSV dump functionality is part of the core SIA application.

+## Health
+The Django app `signals.apps.health` is used to monitor application health.

 ## Implementation details